 There are different schools of thought when it comes to knowing when to announce pregnancy.

 Some mamas-to-be like to play it close to their chest, while others decide an early pregnancy announcement to close friends and immediate family is right for them.

 No matter what you decide to do, remember, it’s your choice.

 So let’s find out what’s right for you: when should you tell people you are pregnant?

 - When to tell people you are pregnant

 - When do most people announce pregnancy?

 - Knowing who to tell (when to announce pregnancy to family and friends)

 When to tell people you are pregnant

-If it’s your first, or if it was planned and friends and family know you’ve been trying, then you might be more inclined to let them in on your secret sooner rather than later.
+If it’s your first, or if it was planned and friends and family know you’ve been trying, then you might be more inclined to choose an early pregnancy announcement.